denisnd/redux-hub-middleware/README.md

 ```

-A newly created hub could be passed to appliction components for later use:
+A newly created hub could be passed to application components for later use:

 ```jsx harmony
 import React from 'react';